Thursday, October 30, 2014

 Yuraygir National Park

-After picking the van up from the factory we remained on the Sunshine Coast for several more days before leaving on Sunday 18th May.
-We spent the night again at the Yelgun rest area on our way south.
+After collecting the van from the factory, we stayed on the Sunshine Coast for several more days before leaving on Sunday 18th May.
+We spent the night again at the Yelgun rest area on our journey south.

-From Monday 19th we spent three lovely nights camped at Yuraygir National Park.
-The park lies along the NSW coast and starts just south of Yamba and hugs the coast for the next 60 odd km.
-We stayed at the Illaroo campground which backs onto the beach overlooking the Pacific Ocean.
-Options while staying here include surfing, swimming, fishing and walks along the beach, that stretches for many kilometres north towards Sandon River.
-The small town of Wooli is quite close and Grafton is just over 50 km inland.
+From Monday the 19th, we enjoyed three lovely nights camping at Yuraygir National Park.
+The park stretches along the NSW coast, starting just south of Yamba and extending for approximately 60 km.
+We stayed at the Illaroo campground, which is right on the beach with a view of the Pacific Ocean.
+Activities here include surfing, swimming, fishing, and walking along the coast, which extends for many kilometres north towards Sandon River.
+The small town of Wooli is relatively nearby, and Grafton is just over 50 km inland.

-After a suggestion from Stephen, we have purchased the black infill which arrived today.
-It was purchased from Caravan and RV Works, who have just relocated to the same street that Bushtracker are in at Kunda Park.
-Best of all it was on special at $2.00 per metre.
-We both feel that the black infill is a far better match with the silver cladding.
+June 6: Following a suggestion from Stephen, we purchased the black infill, which arrived today.
+It was purchased from Caravan and RV Works, which has just relocated to the same street as Bushtracker in Kunda Park.
+Best of all, it was on special at $2.00 per metre.
+We both feel that the black infill is a much better match with the silver cladding.

 Friday, May 23, 2014